unpoly/unpoly/src/unpoly/pages/updating-history.md

 This is because only `GET` requests can be reloaded and restored safely.
 This behavior cannot be configured.

 ### Changing history after a form submission

 Form submissions with methods like `POST`, `PUT` or `PATCH` never change history.
 However, if a successful form submssion redirects to a `GET` URL, that new request is again egible to change history.

+### Changing history during programmatic rendering

+When your JavaScript updates a fragment using `up.render()`, history is never changed by default.
+You may opt into history changes using one of the following:

+- Pass a `{ history: true }` option to force a history change.
+- Pass a `{ history: 'auto' }` option to update history if updating a major fragment.
+- Use `up.navigate()` instead of `up.render()` to inherit [navigation defaults](/navigation#navigation-defaults).